How is Acute Lymphoblastic Leukemia Diagnosed?

-and involves using a local anesthetic to numb the posterior iliac crest (back of the hip).
-A needle is then used to obtain a liquid sample and a small core
+Bone Marrow Biopsy.
+This procedure is done in the office or the hospital room.
+A clinician uses local anesthetic to numb the posterior iliac crest (back of the hip).
+A needle is used to obtain a liquid aspirate sample and a small core

-Other tests include:
+Other common tests include:

+Spinal Tap or Lumbar Puncture.
 In this procedure, a small needle is placed into the lower back, and a small amount of cerebral spinal fluid is removed.
 This sample is tested for leukemia cells to determine if the leukemia has spread to

 the central nervous system.
-At the same time, a small amount of chemotherapy may be injected into the central nervous system to prevent leukemia cells from getting into the spinal fluid.
+At the same time, a small amount of chemotherapy may be injected into the central nervous system to treat any leukemia cells that might be present in the spinal fluid.